 EXAMPLES: asking for quick help, locating or downloading full text of a known article, reporting or verifying an error, clarifying a minor detail, help to decide what database to use, short literature search, etc.

 Email: Send questions to a team of librarians and library staff via email.
 Most questions get a response within 24 hours!

-BEST for complex questions, troubleshooting that require more time,
+BEST for complex questions, troubleshooting that require access to borrowing records

 Direct help from a librarian: schedule a Webex meeting with a subject specialist

 BEST for complex questions, troubleshooting that require more time